 In 2017, the lab earned the coveted ISO/IEC 17025 accreditation, a critical accomplishment for any lab.
 Simply put, adherence to the standard demonstrates the lab’s technical competence.
 According to R&D lab administrator Marco Garcia, the nearly yearlong process culminated with a two-day on-site inspection.
 “This accreditation is the gold standard for labs,” Garcia said.
 “It has been a huge team effort.
 All 45 of us in the R&D building pitched in.
 It also took a great deal of support from others in the company.
 It’s proof that Hormel Foods really believes in the functions this lab provides.”

-Aside from routine testing for nutrition and food safety, the chemists and microbiologists at the Hormel Foods R&D labs have become major players in food industry trends.
-Consumers increasingly want simple, easily understandable ingredients in their food – so-called clean labels.
+Consumers increasingly want simple, easily understandable ingredients in their food.
 Hormel Foods has responded by removing or reducing additives and preservatives.
-In 2017 alone, the company initiated seven clean-label projects, and six clean label projects were completed.
+In 2017 alone, the company initiated seven simplified ingredients projects, and six were completed.
 Those completed in 2017 included Hormel® Natural Choice® snacks and Stagg® chili.

 In another part of the lab, the focus is on nutrition.
 Consumers are increasingly reading labels and rightfully expect the vitamin, carbohydrate and protein measures to be accurate.
 In addition, they may want to avoid allergens, various types of fats and other ingredients.
 Measuring these properties accurately is not an easy task, but technology saves the day.
 Tools such as an inductive coupled plasma mass spectrometer have the ability to separate parts of any food product on a molecular level, ensuring the packages’ nutritional information and product claims are accurate.